My name is Frawn Morgan

 After earning my bachelor’s degree in social science at 57 (Brandman, 2014), I went on to earn a Masters in Organizational Communication (Northeastern, 2016) and another in Applied Positive Psychology (Penn, 2017).
 I could not have done all this without the incredible advances in academic technology and the support of my friends, colleagues, and family.
 I’ve now embarked on a doctorate that will allow me to continue this vital research.
 These accomplishments have made it possible for me to consider new options for my encore career – specifically that of supporting working mothers in their career aspirations and their quest for well-being!

-This blog is my first step at sharing my research, and my concepts on well-being, with working mothers.
+This site is my first step at sharing my research, and my concepts on well-being, with working mothers.

 As I continue my research into the working mother experience, begin to ease in to my encore career, and continue to work in my existing career, I am excited about the opportunities to support working mothers through speaking, writing, teaching, and coaching.
 Join me on this journey – I expect it to be amazing!